How much revenue are you leaving on the table by using PayPal as your payment processor? More than you realize.

 To maintain high revenue performance, SaaS businesses typically need to offer sophisticated upgrades, downgrade, pausing, and cancellation functionality.
 This requires a subscription tool which would mean another integration on top of your PayPal solution.

-SaaS growth has a clearly defined set of strategies.
+SaaS and app growth have clearly defined set of strategies.
 These include moving into new international markets, moving upmarket to serve teams or enterprise clients, moving down-market to add trials or self-serve options, and launching new products.

 As a payment solution, PayPal can't support you with implementing these growth activities.
 Strategic growth generally sits outside PayPal’s main remit – payment processing.